 6. Click the OK button to create the task and the task will be added to the Task Scheduler Library.
 You can manually run the program directly from Task Scheduler, right click on the task and select Run.

 7. It’s possible to create a shortcut which is very useful to launch the program on demand.
 Right click on the Desktop and select New > Shortcut.
 Type the following into the location box and click Next.

 schtasks /run /TN “[Name of task]”

 You will obviously need to change the task name in double quotes to the name of the task which you’ve used in step 2.
 Any name can be used for the shortcut at the next window.
 Finally, click the Finish button.
 Whenever you need to run the program without a UAC prompt, simply double click the shortcut which has been created.

 Tip: If you want to start the elevated program in question when booting into Windows or during user logon, a simple additional step when creating the scheduled task is required.

-After step 5 above, select the Actions tab and click New.
+After step 5 above, select the Triggers tab and click New.
 In the “Begin the task” drop down menu, select either “At log on” or “At startup” and press OK.
 At startup will only run the task during a full boot while log on will run whenever you sign in (which includes after signing out or at boot).